DashineePARMANUM/Data_Projects_Portfolio/README.md

 ## About

-As a Statistics undergraduate, I wanted to complement my university coursework by focusing on real-world data projects and sharpening industry-relevant skills.
+As a Statistics undergraduate, I’ve worked on a mix of coursework-based and self-directed projects to apply my learning to real-world problems and sharpen industry-relevant skills.

 Even after completing them, I continue to refine these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding